-Depression can cause symptoms of poor concentration, suicidal thoughts, problems sleeping, and low energy.
-If you have bipolar disorder, you may also have periods of manic behavior with rapid speech.
+Depression is a common complaint made by individuals trying to obtain Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) disability benefits.
+Depression can cause symptoms of poor concentration, low energy, problems sleeping, and suicidal thoughts.
+If you have bipolar disorder (formerly known as manic depression), you may have depression mixed with periods of manic behavior with rapid speech.

 Following is a list of important issues the Social Security Administration (SSA) will consider when evaluating your claim, and tips for how you can increase your chances of obtaining benefits.

-Quite often, your medical treatment records for a particular visit can say that you are “feeling better” or that your depression has “improved."
+Quite often, your medical treatment records for a particular visit will say that you are “feeling better” or that your depression has “improved."
 The SSA might use these records as a reason to deny you disability benefits.
-In these cases, you will want to explain at a hearing before an administrative law judge whether you have good days and bad days with your depression, and how often each occurs.
+If your medical records include such notes, you can explain at a hearing before an administrative law judge whether you have good days and bad days with your disorder, and how often each occurs.

-In addition, if your doctor has recommended therapy or medication for your depression and you choose not to follow the doctor’s advice, the SSA might find you in "noncompliance."
+In addition, if your doctor has recommended therapy or medication for your condition and you chose not to follow the doctor’s advice, the SSA might find you in "noncompliance."
 You can be denied disability benefits for not complying with your doctor's treatment recommendations.
 However, a good reason for not following a doctor’s recommendation is if you are financially unable to pay for therapy sessions.
 For more information, see Nolo's article on being denied benefits for failing to follow treatment.

-If you have been diagnosed with drug or alcohol dependency, then you have a major roadblock to obtaining disability benefits for a mental condition.
-An examining psychologist might assume that your symptoms result from drug usage and not from your underlying depression.
-It is your burden to show the SSA that you would be disabled by depression regardless of the use of drugs or alcohol.
+If you have been diagnosed with drug or alcohol dependency, then you have a major roadblock to obtaining disability benefits for depression or bipolar disorder.
+An examining psychologist might assume that your symptoms result from drug usage and not from your underlying condition.
+It is your burden to show the SSA that you would be disabled by your depression bipolar disorder regardless of your use of drugs or alcohol.
 In these situations, it is helpful to have a period of sobriety in your medical records during which you still have been diagnosed with severe depression or bipolar disorder.
-Also, you could request a statement from your doctor who can opine that drugs or alcohol are not the cause of your depression and that they do not contribute to it.
+Also, you can try to request a statement from your doctor stating that drugs or alcohol are not the cause of your mental condition and that stopping use would not make your condition improve.
 For more information, read Nolo's article on how drugs and alcohol can keep you from getting disability.